• Skip to primary navigation

 4. Once the chicken is cooked, remove it from the skillet onto a plate, but do not turn the burner off.
 If the skillet is dry, add a few more drops of oil.
 Add the bread and let cook over medium heat for 1 - 2 minutes per side, or until the bread is golden brown.

 5. Assemble the sandwich: Spread half the pesto onto the bottom slice of bread.
-Then add the chicken on top, followed by the cheese, then tomato.
+Then add the chicken on top, followed by the mozzarella cheese, then tomato.
 Sprinkle the tomato with coarse salt and black pepper (optional but delicious!).
 Add the basil leaves, then top the sandwich with the second slice of bread that has been spread with the remaining pesto.
 Serve immediately.

 Notes